ashishtele/ashishtele.github.io/_posts/2022-01-08-Build_your_MLOps_open_stack.md

 We can take advantage of [dbt + Airflow + Great Expectations](https://github.com/spbail/dag-stack) trio.
 [Great Expectations](https://greatexpectations.io/) is an open-source data quality solution.
 I found it very helpful both for personal and professional work.
 I tried [TFDV](https://www.tensorflow.org/tfx/data_validation/get_started) and [Great Expectations](https://greatexpectations.io/) for data validation and data quality checks in my MLOps pipeline on GCP.
 I am looking after using [deepchecks](https://github.com/deepchecks/deepchecks) for upcoming projects.
 We can deploy this Airflow DAG on Cloud Composer.

 Now we have options such as [Looker](https://looker.com/google-cloud), [Superset](https://superset.apache.org/), and a recent addition of [Lightdash](https://github.com/lightdash/lightdash) for exploratory analysis.
 We can use [Tableau](https://www.tableau.com/) and/or [Power BI](https://powerbi.microsoft.com/en-us/) as well.
 A lot of options out there!
 I use [Data Studio](https://analytics.google.com/analytics/academy/course/10) and [Power BI](https://powerbi.microsoft.com/en-us/) for most of my work.
+[Superset](https://superset.apache.org/) is a great option to explore as well.

 <p align="center">
   <img width="750" height="450" src="/images/mlops_data2.PNG">